Justice High School: History

 In 1968, the first eight of the JEB Stuart Crew Club travelled to the United Kingdom to participate in the Henley Royal Regatta where they won the Princess Elisabeth Challenge Cup.
 Instituted in 1946 for public schools in the UK, the PE Challenge Cup was opened to overseas entries in 1964 and JEB Stuart became the third US crew to win the event.

 In 1997 the school had one computer for every eight students, which changed to one computer for every 1.8 students in 2003.
 The school has been featured in National Geographic magazine.

 In 2006, then-principal Mel Riddile, former director of Straight, Inc., drug rehabilitation program for teens, was chosen as the principal of the year by the National Association of Secondary School Principals.
-Riddile moved to T. C. Williams High School in neighboring Alexandria City at the end of the 2005-2006 school year.
-Assistant Principal Pamela Jones took his place and retired in 2012.
+Riddile moved to T. C. Williams High School in neighboring Alexandria City at the end of the 2005–2006 school year.

 After 40 years at Stuart, veteran math department chair Stu Singer retired in protest when Stuart administrators dismantled a remedial math program that had given Stuart the highest pass rate in the county.
 Singer later published a book on the program.
 Singer labeled the dismantling of this program "education malpractice that can only be described as unconscionable."
 Math scores plummeted after the reorganization.
 Other successful programs were also dismantled.
 Faculty morale fell to the lowest in the county, and many teachers retired or transferred out in protest.
 In 2014, the district sent a support team to Stuart to help the beleaguered administration.

-On April 22, 2015, Fairfax County Superintendent of Schools Karen Garza named Penny Gros as principal of Stuart High School.
-Penny Gros had previously been the principal of Glasgow Middle School, the middle school for the Stuart High School Pyramid.

-Maria Eck was named the principal of Justice High School, from July 23, 2018 to June 30, 2021.
-Eck was serving as principal of Poe Middle School, where she has been a leader since 2014.
-Penny Gros moved on to a position in FCPS Region 2.
-Eck was named the Principal of Spring Hill Elementary School, effective July 1, 2021.

-Tiffany Narcisse is the current principal of Justice High School.
-She was previously a principal in the Houston Independent School District.